 The company’s new Series 09 CAN Keypad and Rotary Cursor is an example of one such configurable component.
 It is CAN based (J1939 or CANopen) which allows the operator or the equipment manufacturer to easily configure the operator inputs of the keypad.
 Typically, it would be more cumbersome to do so, requiring more customized items, says Pannone.
 Since it is CAN based, there can be a lot of inputs and outputs, and there can be more feedback for the operator—such as illumination behind a button when it has correctly engaged a machine task.
 Though he notes it is important to not overdo the feedback otherwise it might become distracting.
 EAO

-When creating cab designs, Pannone says it is important to understand the environment and application in which a piece of equipment will be used, as well as the user.
+When designing a cab, Pannone says it is important to understand the environment and application in which a piece of equipment will be used, as well as the user.
 “It’s always a balance between function and intuitiveness,” he says because it is never certain what the skill level may be of the equipment operator.

 Operator comfort is a priority